 “It’s going to be the hard times that make our marriage strong,” I heard God say.
 “When we make it through one challenge, we are strengthened to endure the next,” I replied.
 “When marriages don’t have these hard times, they don’t know how to cope with them.
 They don’t know how to endure.
 And a lot of the time, those people do have struggles, we just don’t see them.
 Or they ignore them and pretend they don’t exist.”

 This perspective changes the way we work through challenges in marriage.
 We can choose to use the hard times to build our marriage, to strengthen our unity.

-These are just 4 ways in which we can knit together one flesh in our marriages.
+These are just 4 ways in which we can be one flesh in marriage.

 How have you and your husband created unity?
 Are you keeping those knitted stitches together?
-How has God knit you and your husband together as one flesh?
-How is He doing that today?
 Drop a comment below and let’s share ideas!

 Aimee is a home educating support teacher who lives in the sunny Okanagan, BC.
 Aimee has been blissfully married since 1998 and she still swoons at the sight of her tall, dark and handsome husband, Marcus.
 When she isn’t home educating her 3 kids, she enjoys sewing, quilting, scrapbooking, baking, writing and hanging out with her family.
 Aimee is a certified teacher who works from home, supporting and encouraging homeschool families.
 She blogs over at A Work of Grace.
 You can find her on Facebook, Twitter, Pinterest and Instagram.

 If you enjoyed this you would also like these Posts:

 - How to Fast and Pray in a Way that Pleases God

 - Be a Biblical wife to an Ungodly Husband

 - To The Wife Who Needs Security in a Christian Marriage